DimitarTasev/PythonWorkoutManager/Readme.md

         done: workout title procesor & unit test

 TODO data handling:
+    maybe: split exercise data into
-    add date class #10
+        set class that handles the weights and reps add date class #10
         write implementation document
         will handle all date and time stuff for workout